Radostev/TMSkypeBot/README.md

 uncomment related code.
 If you do not have, you might want to download ngrok and set up forwarding https requests.

+Right after registration in botframework, skype channel is enabled by default.
+To enable other channels like Slack or Facebook Messenger add a new channel follow instructions.